PrinRose/DACNet/README.md

 **DACNet: Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**

-Readers who use this repository are encouraged to cite the corresponding manuscript once it is published or publicly available.
+If you use this repository in your research, please cite the corresponding manuscript once it is published or publicly available.

 ## Requirements